belozersky321/PhyloBench/README.md

 This script requires the files `tnt_input.txt`and `convert.py` in the sister directory "Scripts".

-Run `raxml.sh` to infer trees from orthologous groups with the program RAxML.
+Run the bash script `raxml.sh` to infer trees from orthologous groups with the program RAxML.
-Because RAxML is very slow, the execution may take several hours (run in background with nohup).
+Because RAxML is very slow, the execution may take several hours or even days (run in background with nohup).
-A good idea would be to parallelize this script by spliting the file "goodlist.txt" to several sublists and running `raxml.sh` in parallel with different sublists as input, e.g.:
+A good idea would be to parallelize this script by spliting the file "goodlist.txt" to several sublists and running commands of this script in parallel with different sublists as input.

-    bash ../Scripts/raxml.sh part1.txt
-    bash ../Scripts/raxml.sh part2.txt
-    ...

 After all trees are inferred, run the script `consense-ncbi.py` to create two files: `ncbi.tre` and `ncbi-consense.tre`.
 Both contains trees in Newick format,